BHEADRICK/WooCommerce-Order-Importer/README.md

     create table temp_users as select u.* from wp_users u join wp_postmeta pm on  pm.meta_key = '_customer_user' and pm.meta_value = u.ID

     create table temp_usermeta as select um.* from wp_usermeta um join wp_users u on u.ID = um.user_id join wp_postmeta pm on  pm.meta_key = '_customer_user' and pm.meta_value = u.ID

+Now export all these tables and import them to the database where you want to import these orders and activate the plugin (the import runs upon plugin activation.)
+Once the import is complete, you can drop the temp tables and deactivate/delete this plugin from your site.